 (Moz has a great article for info on page speed best practices here.)

-There is simply too much competition to have high load times on your site.
+There is simply too much competition in addiction treatment marketing to have high load times on your site.

 Like Sharon Stone in the Quick and the Dead, your website either loads quicker than the competition, or you get shot in the face and your visitor moves on.